-Greene County's draft Stormwater Management Plan will be posted for public comment from March 2 through April 2, 2021 on the Environmental section webpage to solicit any input from the Greene County Citizens.
+The final draft of Greene County's Stormwater Management Plan was posted for public comment from March 1 through April 1, 2021 on the Environmental section webpage to solicit any input from the Greene County Citizens.
 This 30 day public notice period satisfies the SWMP public notice requirement.
-The Greene County Environmental Division web page is accessible at
+No comments were received.
+The Greene County Environmental Division web page is accessible at (https://greenecountymo.gov/resource_management/environmental/).

-(https://greenecountymo.gov/resource_management/environmental/).